nmmahmed/monkeypox-build/README.md

 # monkeypox-build

-## this is a fork of the [nextstrain monkeypox build](https://github.com/nextstrain/monkeypox) for use in [monkeypox dynamics project](https://github.com/blab/monkeypox-dynamics).
+## this is a fork of the [nextstrain monkeypox build](https://github.com/nextstrain/monkeypox) for use in the [monkeypox dynamics project](https://github.com/blab/monkeypox-dynamics).

-please see the nextstrain repo for documentation regarding usage.
+please see the nextstrain repo for documentation and usage.